It's like having a pharmacist for a best friend

 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision or difficulty speaking, contact your doctor immediately.

 Diabetes: Dabrafenib may cause an increase in blood sugar levels and glucose tolerance may change.
-People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.
+If you have diabetes, you may find it necessary to monitor your blood sugar more frequently while using this medication.

 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.